-- 7.4.5 Design a VHDL model to implement the behavior described by the state diagram in Fig. 7.40.
+- 7.4.9 Design a VHDL model to implement the behavior described by the state diagram in Fig. 7.40.
 Use the entity definition provided in Fig. 7.41 for your design.
-Name the current state variables Q1_cur and Q0_cur and name the next state variables Q1_nxt and Q0_nxt.
-Instantiate the D-flip-flop model provided to implement your state memory.
-Use conditional signal assignments for the implementation of your next state and output logic. - 7.4.6 Design a VHDL model to implement the behavior described by the state diagram in Fig. 7.40.
+Name the current state variable Q0_cur and name the next state variable Q0_nxt.
+Instantiate the D-Flip-Flop model provided to implement your state memory.
+Use conditional signal assignments for the implementation of your next state and output logic. - 7.4.10 Design a VHDL model to implement the behavior described by the state diagram in Fig. 7.40.
 Use the entity definition provided in Fig. 7.41 for your design.
-Name the current state variables Q1_cur and Q0_cur and name the next state variables Q1_nxt and Q0_nxt.
-Instantiate the D-flip-flop model provided to implement your state memory.
-Use selected signal assignments for the implementation of your next state and output logic. - 7.4.7 For the state diagram in Fig. 7.42, answer the following questions regarding the number of D-flip-flops needed to implement the state memory of the FSM. - a) How many D-flip-flops will this machine take if the states are encoded in binary? - b) How many D-flip-flops will this machine take if the states are encoded in gray code? - c) How many D-flip-flops will this machine take if the states are encoded in one-hot?
+Name the current state variable Q0_cur and name the next state variable Q0_nxt.
+Instantiate the D-Flip-Flop model provided to implement your state memory.

+Use selected signal assignments for the implementation of your next state and output logic.

+7.4.11 For the state diagram in Fig. 7.42, how many D-Flip-Flops will this machine take if the states are encoded in binary?